 Every student has a story to tell.
 Our reward is to learn and share each student's story through the college process, a journey of discovering exciting options that best fit students as unique individuals.
-The journey centers around our four-year developmental model, from planning as freshmen and beginning individual meetings as sophomores to intensive search and application mapping as juniors and seniors.
+The journey centers around our four-year developmental model, from planning as Freshmen and beginning individual meetings as Sophomores to intensive search and application mapping as Juniors and Seniors.
 While student ownership of the process rests at the core of our philosophy, students work closely with their counselors: meeting one-on-one, developing tailor-made plans for course selection, testing and college lists, participating in our annual application workshop with admission deans from across the country and engaging in small-group classes.
-Our office houses four full-time counselors with a collective 77 years in the profession, experience as admission officers in highly selective institutions from coast to coast, and unwavering passion for working with students.
+Our office houses five college counselors with just over 100 years in the profession, experience as admission officers in highly selective institutions from coast to coast, and unwavering passion for working with students.
 Helping them to find great fits leads us to wear many hats, from guide and cheerleader to realistic messenger.
 One hat we do not wear is that of a “placement officer” who ensures students “get in” to a certain college, nor are we micromanagers.
 Rather, we are committed advisors and advocates.

-The Class of 2020 continued Collegiate’s impressive rate of college acceptances.
-Over the past 10 years, our admit rate has been remarkably consistent, averaging 2 out of every 3 applications resulting in acceptances.
+The Class of 2023 continued Collegiate’s impressive rate of college acceptances.
+Over the past two decades, our admit rate has been fairly consistent, averaging between 60%-70%.